 So the story goes like this: Anthony Bastic, the famous Australian event designer, was inspired to light up Sydney, more precisely its iconic Opera House, the same way as the illuminated buildings that he saw in London in 2007.
 He believed in Sydney’s originality, creativity, and innovation and wanted to promote it this way.

-Bastic himself is the founder of AGB Events, a corporation specialised in organising cultural events and remarkably eminent festivals and providing never-to-forget experiences.
+Bastic is the founder of AGB Events, a corporation that specialises in organising cultural events and remarkably eminent festivals and providing never-to-forget experiences.
 Back then, he was the CEO of Destination NSW.
-This is the leading governmental organisation in charge of tourism in New South Wales, which is one of Australia’s six states.
+This is the leading governmental organisation in charge of tourism in New South Wales, one of Australia’s six states.
 It is located in the southeast part of the country, with Sydney being its capital.

 First version

-So Bastic made up his mind to create a smart light festival for his beloved city, which was later named Vivid Sydney.
-In 2009, the festival’s first version came out.
-Bastic, along with a team from Destination NSW, including light designers, of course, created beautiful illuminations by projecting the light on the two sides of the Sydney Opera House.
+So Bastic decided to create an intelligent light festival for his beloved city, which was later named Vivid Sydney.
+The festival’s first version came out in 2009.
+Essential and a team from Destination NSW, including light designers, created beautiful illuminations by projecting the light on the two sides of the Sydney Opera House.

-Not only that, but the festival featured a music event led by the British musician Brian Eno.
-It was held in the Royal Botanic Garden, which is relatively close to the Opera House.
-There were also some workshops and talks about technology, which basically allowed the festival to happen.
+The festival also featured a music event led by British musician Brian Eno.
+It was held in the Royal Botanic Garden, relatively close to the Opera House.
+There were also some workshops and talks about technology, which allowed the festival to happen.

 That first event was a great success as it turned the city into a pearl dazzling in light.